 Two more Planar UltraRes Series 98-inch 4K LCD displays are deployed in socialization circles on the second floor in a more informal setting.
 “In those spaces, we use the Planar displays as teaching aids for presentations that might include pet training, how to introduce two dogs, or other related topics,” Tosatto said.
 “When the displays are not being used as a teaching tool, we use them to highlight information such as upcoming events.
 Really, we can be as broad or as focused as we desire.”

 Down the hall from the PetVision wall is the WagCenter Gallery which showcases inspiring stories about the human-animal bond, featuring real people and pets.
 These stories are presented with six Planar® PS Series 55-inch multi-touch LCD displays (PS5561T).

 Offering 24x7 reliability for interactive applications, Planar PS Series displays feature up to six touch points and include LED backlight technology, low power consumption and a slim profile.
 The Planar PS Series is logo-free, allowing the spotlight to shine on the screen and not the frame.
 For added protection, a metal bezel improves durability and reduces heat load.

 “The original content that we shared in the WagCenter Gallery was ‘The Unbreakable Bond’ series, which featured the connections between humans and their animals,” Tosatto said.
 “Since then we’ve developed a new software program that allows us to upload different kinds of educational content to present on the displays that visitors can interact with and learn from.
-The Leyard and Planar display technologies have been nothing but great—the color, clarity and crispness of the displays are fantastic.”
+The Planar display technologies have been nothing but great—the color, clarity and crispness of the displays are fantastic.”